MicrosoftDocs/azure-docs-powershell/azps-10.0.0/Az.HDInsight/Add-AzHDInsightClusterIdentity.md

 ## PARAMETERS

 ### -AadTenantId
-Specifies the Azure AD Tenant ID that will be used when accessing Azure Data Lake Store.
+Specifies the Microsoft Entra tenant ID that will be used when accessing Azure Data Lake Store.

 ```yaml
 Type: System.Guid